“Be patient and it will eventually grow in,” they say. This is usually true, with facial hair becoming longer and thicker with age.

 The amount of sleep you get can affect the rate at which your beard grows.
 According to a study published in the Journal of the American Medication Association (JAMA), young, healthy men whose sleep was restricted for a full week to less than five hours had 10% to 15% lower testosterone levels than their counterparts who slept a normal seven to eight hours.
-Again, lower testosterone means, facial hair will grow slower and thinner.
+Lower testosterone means, facial hair will grow slower and thinner.

 Aim for a minimum of seven hours of sleep to promote a fast-growing beard.
 If you suffer from insomnia or any other type of sleep disorder, try to get into a schedule by going to bed and waking up at the same time every day.
-If that doesn’t work, speak with your doctor, sleep dentist or sleep specialist to learn more about available therapeutic options.
+If that doesn’t work, talk with your doctor, sleep dentist or sleep specialist to learn more about available therapeutic options.

 #4) Feed Your Testosterone Need.